8 unmissable movies about the Netherlands in WWII

 Another Anne Frank movie?
 Naturally.
 This one is a little different, though, because it’s told through the eyes of her close school friend, Hanneli Goslar.

-Hanneli was also Jewish and was eventually deported with her family to the Westerbork transit camp, but was briefly reunited with Anne at Bergen-Belsen where she passes her some bread and socks.
+Hanneli was also Jewish and was eventually deported to the Westerbork transit camp, but was briefly reunited with Anne at Bergen-Belsen, where she passed her some bread and socks.

 One particularly special thing about Hanneli’s story is that she survived the war.
-She’s appeared in multiple documentaries about her experience and her knowledge of Anne, while this movie is based on her memoir.
+Hanneli has appeared in multiple documentaries about her experience and knowledge of Anne.

-Why we love this film: This movie is a tearjerker that simultaneously offers an insider and outsider look into Anne Frank’s life and will bring on all the feels.
+Why we love this film: This movie is a tearjerker that simultaneously offers an insider and outsider look into Anne Frank’s life.

 Where to watch it: Videoland